veldtech/Iodine/README.md

 # Iodine - Discord API Proxy
 This project is a very barebones implementation of a conceptual Discord API gateway proxy.

+This is not to be confused with a tangentially related product (Retsu), which operates on the *gateway*.
+Both of these tools act in a synergistic manner to provide a simpler work model for end-consumers.

+---

 The idea behind this project is to effectively proxy Discord's API behind a cache layer.
 While many Discord libraries include handling caching, and especially rate-limiting, this project aims to handle both of those.